julianashwin/BTR.jl/README.md

 ## Pre-processing

-Before estimating we need to convert the text-data into a document-term-matrix (DTM) for which we can use the DocumentTermMatrix function from the [link text itself]: http://www.reddit.comTextAnalysis.jl package
+Before estimating we need to convert the text-data into a document-term-matrix (DTM) for which we can use the DocumentTermMatrix function from the https://github.com/JuliaText/TextAnalysis.jl package

 The core functions for estimation are
 * BTR_EMGibbs